Royal Brunei Airlines: Consolidation: 1997–2002

-On 6 September 1997, Royal Brunei Airlines Flight 238, a Dornier 228 owned by Royal Brunei Airlines, but operated and maintained by Malaysian regional carrier Hornbill Airways, carrying 10 passengers to Miri, crashed into high ground near Miri airport.
+On 6 September 1997, Royal Brunei Airlines Flight 839, a Dornier 228 owned by Royal Brunei Airlines, but operated and maintained by Malaysian regional carrier Hornbill Airways, carrying 10 passengers to Miri, crashed into high ground near Miri airport.
 All eight passengers and two crew died.
-The remaining Dornier 228s were sold in 1997, and short haul services connecting Brunei to Miri, Labuan, Mulu, and Bintulu were terminated.
+The remaining Dornier 228s were sold in 1997, and short-haul services connecting Brunei to Miri, Labuan, Mulu, and Bintulu were terminated.

 Later that year, Surabaya was the fourth Indonesian destination to be added.
 Unprofitable routes to Beijing and Osaka were suspended in 1998, and the F-100s were also sold to Alpi Eagles Airlines in 1998.
 Kuwait was added to the network in 2000, and was served via Singapore, Kolkata, and Dubai.
 It was suspended a year later.
 Services also began to Shanghai Pudong International Airport in 2001.
 Royal Brunei started online booking facilities the same year.

 Restructuring: 2003–2005

 In September 2002, Peter Foster was appointed as chief executive officer (CEO).
 He began major restructuring in 2003, after years of unprofitable operation.
 The plan was for Royal Brunei's fleet to grow from nine to twenty-four aircraft in a ten-year period, from 2003 to 2013.
 The fleet of six Boeing 767s would be changed to fifteen new narrow-body aircraft and eight wide-body aircraft; half of the new aircraft to be leased, and the others to be purchased.
 The plan also included new services to Auckland, Ho Chi Minh City, Sydney, Seoul, and Tokyo, as well as raising frequencies on other flights.

 The deliveries of the new Airbus A319 and A320 in 2002 and 2003, respectively, marked the start of the re-equipping exercise.
 Two new V2500-powered A319s were delivered on 28 August and 3 September.
 A320s were added on 21 December 2003 and 3 January 2005.
-All of the Airbus were leased from CIT Aerospace of USA in a seven-year contract, and are deployed mainly on regional routes.
+All of the Airbus were leased from CIT Group in a seven-year contract, and are deployed mainly on regional routes.
 With their introduction, the Boeing 757s were phased out and sold to other parties.

 On 31 October 2003, a Royal Brunei Airlines aircraft touched down at Auckland Airport, making it the first destination in New Zealand, and the first new destination added to the network as part of the restructuring exercise.
-On May the launching of Royal Skies, the airline's frequent-flyer programme.
+On May the launching of Royal Skies, the airline's frequent-flyer program.